Every year from October to April.

 - Once approved we will work with you to find dates that suit you and complete your induction.

 Children's worker safety check

-The reason for the children’s worker safety check is because this volunteer position works with children.
-Everyone working with children needs to do the children’s worker safety check.
+The reason for the children’s worker safety check is because this volunteer position interacts with children at the campsite.
+Everyone working with children needs to complete the children’s worker safety check.
 It helps keep everyone safe and makes sure we’re meeting our requirements under the Children’s Act 2014.